bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 * [Logging in via SSO with a Bitrise account](/team-management/organizations/saml-sso-in-organizations/#logging-in-via-sso-with-a-bitrise-account)
 * [Logging in via SSO without a Bitrise account](/team-management/organizations/saml-sso-in-organizations/#logging-in-via-sso-without-a-bitrise-account)
 * [Disabling SAML SSO](/team-management/organizations/saml-sso-in-organizations/#disabling-saml-sso)

-{% include message_box.html type="important" title="Before connecting SAML SSO to your organization" content=" Make sure:

-* you have a SAML SSO provider (Identity Provider) that you can connect Bitrise to.
-* your account on Bitrise has an organization.
-If it doesn't have an organization, go ahead and [create one](/team-management/organizations/creating-org/).
-Setting up SAML SSO is the same for **existing and brand new organizations** on Bitrise.
-* as with other [organization management actions](ht/team-management/organizations/members-organizations/), only the organization owner can set up SAML SSO to a Bitrise organization. "%}

 ## Setting up SAML SSO for a Bitrise organization